 2009-10: Wannstrom had the most goals (30) and most points (57) in the J20 SuperElit, in 35 games for Brynas.
 In the SEL, he was held scoreless in 18 games.

-2011-12: Wannstrom signed a three-year entry-level contract with the Blues in June 2011 and returned to Sweden to play in the Elisterien on loan to Brynas.
-Skating in a lower line role for Brynas he scored 8 goals with 7 assists in 43 games and was minus-five with 20 penalty minutes; averaging 7 minutes of ice-time per game.
+2011-12: Wannstrom returned to Sweden to play in the Elisterien on loan to Brynas.
+Skating in a lower line role he scored 8 goals with 7 assists in 43 games and was minus-5 with 20 penalty minutes; averaging 7 minutes of ice-time per game.
 Brynas won the league playoff championship after finishing fourth in the regular season.
-Wannstrom was plus-seven with 2 goals and 5 assists while skating in all 17 playoff games.
+Wannstrom was plus-7 with 2 goals and 5 assists while skating in all 17 playoff games.

 Wännström is a strong skater that creates a lot of space with his speed for him and his linemates.
-The skilled player has offensive upside potential but has enough of an all-round game to be used on a scoring line as well as on a checking line.
-The Swedish-born forward will need to adjust to the speed and style of the North American game.
+The skilled player has offensive upside and is versatile enough to play on a checking line. to adjust to the speed and style of the North American game.
+He has steadily adjusted to playing pro hockey in North America and has shown progress at the AHL level.